willsoto/ng-chartist/README.md

 ## Documentation

-All documentation is auto-generated from the source via typedoc and can be viewed [here](https://willsoto.github.io/ng-chartist/docs/)
+All documentation is auto-generated from the source via compodoc and can be viewed [here](https://willsoto.github.io/ng-chartist/docs/)

 ## Development